frank-leitner/portswigger-websecurity-academy/authentication/Brute-forcing_a_stay-logged-in_cookie/README.md

 - Attack type: **Sniper**
 - Payload: ![brute_force](img/brute_force.png)

+For each of the passwords, I hash it, add the username in front and base64-encode everything.
 I also set on the options page a matching rule to quickly see if I am logged in as user `carlos`:

 ![matching rule](img/matching_rule.png)